TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-apis/tyk-gateway-api/api-definition-objects/custom-analytics.md

 For example if you include `X-test-header` header in the `tag_headers` array, then, for each incoming request Tyk will add a `x-test-header-<header_value>` tag to the list of tags in the request analytic record.

+If you are using Tyk Operator please refer to [how to setup tag headers with Tyk Operator](#tyk-operator).

 ## When is it useful?

 Example use cases are: